-Do not make configuration changes on two different administration nodes in the pool simultaneously, or use the CXFS GUI, cxfs\admin, cmgr, and xvm commands simultaneously to make changes.
-You should run one instance of the cxfs\admin command, cmgr command, or the CXFS GUI on a single administration node in the pool when making changes at any given time.
+Do not make configuration changes on two different server-capable administration nodes in the pool simultaneously, or use the CXFS GUI, cxfs_admin, and xvm commands simultaneously to make changes.
+You should run one instance of the cxfs_admin command or the CXFS GUI on a single server-capable administration node in the pool when making changes at any given time.
 However, you can use any node in the pool when requesting status or configuration information.
 Multiple CXFS Manager windows accessed via the File menu are all part of the same application process; you can make changes from any of these windows.

-The CXFS administration node to which you connect the GUI affects your view of the cluster.
+The server-capable administration node to which you connect the GUI affects your view of the cluster.
 You should wait for a change to appear in the view area before making another change; the change is not guaranteed to be propagated across the cluster until it appears in the view area.
-(To see the location of the view area, see Figure 11-1 on page 190.)
-The entire cluster status information is sent to every CXFS administration node each time a change is made to the cluster database.
+(To see the location of the view area, see Figure 10-1 on page 154.)
+The entire cluster status information is sent to every server-capable administration node each time a change is made to the cluster database.